justgage/bubpub.js/README.md

 __non-duplicating?__

-This means when you publish the __same event multiple__ times before the code is done executing it only gets called __once__ when the que is emptied.
+This means when you publish the __same event multiple__ times before the code is done executing it only gets called __once__ when the queue is emptied.

 __non-blocking?__